BCC Communication Pathway

 NameDefining objectives for the next season.
 Every leader aligned.

-PathwayMile Marker update: where is the congregation?
+PathwayMile Marker update.
 Drop points identified.

 LanguageShared vocabulary refreshed.
 Everyone leaves saying the same things.